What to Do After a Car Accident in Florida

 After a car accident in Florida, you may ask yourself, “What do I do now?”
 A car accident can be a traumatic experience.
 Even when it’s a seemingly simple fender bender, it is easy to feel overwhelmed.
 If you or a passenger in your car is hurt—it can be a painful and complicated mess.

-When you are in a car accident caused by the negligence of another, there are important steps you should follow to protect yourself and to begin building your claim.
-Our car accident lawyers can help if you have been seriously injured in the crash.
+When you are in a car accident caused by the negligence of another, there are important steps you need to follow to protect yourself and begin building a strong claim for compensation.
+Our experienced car accident lawyers can help if you have been injured in a crash.

-Please call (407) 712-7300 today for a free consultation with Colling Gilbert Wright & Carter.
-Our lawyers serve clients in Orlando, Tampa, Miami, and throughout Florida.
+Call (407) 712-7300 today for a FREE consultation with the dedicated lawyers at Colling Gilbert Wright.
+We serve clients in Orlando and throughout Florida.